Knowing where to allocate your time and resources can be challenging for lead generation.

 Easily accessible: In the Fortune 500, there are only 500 companies, so you know who to target.

-As a result, your lead generation campaigns will be highly targeted and less expensive than broad-based campaigns familiar with small businesses.
+As a result, your lead generation campaigns will be highly targeted and less expensive than broad-based campaigns familiar to small businesses.

 Tips for Tackling Enterprise Leads: